Share this article

 4. The dominator is “personal” in his praise and criticism of the work of each team member, but is aloof from active group participation, except when demonstrating.
 He is friendly or impersonal rather than openly hostile.

-Examples of autocratic leaders include Martha Stewart, and, New England Patriots Head Coach Bill Belichick.
+Examples of autocratic leaders include Martha Stewart and New England Patriots Head Coach Bill Belichick.

 Qualities: Autocratic leaders often possess qualities subordinates look up to, such as decisiveness, self-confidence, and a steadfast, focused commitment to the goal.